Trump Rejects Pressure for Iran Nuclear Deal

 Why this matters

-U.S. policy toward Iran influences energy prices, regional stability, and potential military commitments.
+U.S. policy toward Iran influences energy prices and Middle East stability that affects American fuel costs and security commitments.

 Quick take